Archdiocese of Tarragona: Muslim period (c. 719 – 1116)

 In time of Vera or in that of his successor, George, the Muslim invasion took place.
 The Arabs destroyed Tarragona in 719.

 Louis the Pious appears to have temporarily taken possession of the city.
 A portion of its territory was bestowed on the Bishop of Barcelona, and the metropolitan rank was given to the Bishop of Narbonne, but was recovered in 759.

 Caesarius endeavoured to obtain recognition as titular Archbishop of Tarragona, but was not successful, although he was consecrated by the bishops of Leon and Galicia, and obtained from the pope the abbey of Santa Cecilia, which belonged to the Archbishop of Tarragona.

 Borrell, Count of Barcelona, induced Pope John XIII to confer the title of Archbishop of Tarragona on Atton, bishop of Vich in 957–971, although he never was called Archbishop of Tarragona but of Ausona.

 Berengarius of Rosanes, Bishop of Vich in c.
 1078–c.
 1099, petitioned Pope Urban II for permission to promote a crusade for the reconquest of Tarragona.
 Count Berenguer Ramón II the Fratricide succeeded in taking the city and made it a fief of the Holy See.
 The pope, in recognition of the efforts of the Bishop of Vich, conferred on him the pallium as Archbishop of Tarragona, transferring to him all rights to the city and its churches which had previously belonged to the Holy See.
 The new bishop, however, was to remain in possession of the Church of Vich.

-A similar concession was granted to St. Olegarius, Bishop of Barcelona in 1116–1137, who was permitted to retain possession of his former Church until he had obtained complete and peaceful possession of that of Tarragona, of which he had been named Archbishop.
+A similar concession was granted to Olegarius, Bishop of Barcelona in 1116–1137, who was permitted to retain possession of his former church until he had obtained complete and peaceful possession of that of Tarragona, of which he had been named Archbishop.